 If you are on a section 37, you cannot apply for the first six months.
 You can apply once if it is renewed and then once in each renewal period.

 If you are on a CTO, you can apply once at any time in the first six months.
 If your CTO is extended, you can apply once in each extension period.

-If you are on a section 3 or a CTO and your nearest relative has been prevented from discharging you, they can apply for a tribunal within 28 days of your discharge being prevented.
+If your nearest relative has been prevented from discharging you, they can apply for a tribunal within 28 days of your discharge being prevented.

 Who will be at the hearing?